dev10110/ros2-docker-example/README.md

 This is a small example of how to use to docker with ros2.
 As an example, it includes the `cpp_pubsub` package from the ros2 tutorials.

+## Dev Env Setup

+1. Install `docker` and `docker-compose` following official docs: https://docs.docker.com/engine/install/ubuntu/
+2. Run the post-install steps: https://docs.docker.com/engine/install/linux-postinstall/

+If you want to setup with NVidia GPUs, see the GPU section of this document.

 ##  Build the container
 From the root directory, run
 ```